dustalov/watlink/README.md

 ## Copyright

-This repository contains the implementation of Watset.
+This repository contains the implementation of Watlink.
 See LICENSE for details.